 If you want to shrink your polyester cloths, there is a choice of using a washing machine and a dryer for a small reduction in shrinkage; however, using an iron gives a significant shrinkage.
 You may also consider the shrinking process of polyester by using boiling water.

-1. Using Washing and Drying
+1. Using Washing and Drying in 4 Steps

 Repeated washing should not happen too often.
 It will cause the garment to lose its color, newness, and durability.
 You need to do it very carefully.
-Let’s start:

-Turn the garment inside out
+Step 1: Turn the garment inside out

 After checking your cloth’s pocket to make sure it’s empty.
 When ready to start the shrinking process, turn the garment inside out to help protect the colors and quality of the fabric.